dlotterman/metal_code_snippets/documentation_stage/operator_documentation/windows_ssh_client_equinix_metal.md

 When an Equinix Metal instance is provisioned, the same SSH-keys that are provided to the host via the Metadata API, are also installed at the SSH keys granting access to the SOS console.
 Similar to host Operating System SSH keys, these SOS SSH keys are primarily managed at install time.
 Unlike the host OS management problem, Equinix Metal has end to end lifecycle control over the SOS console, and hence can manage and update SSH keys after provisioning time.
 This can be key to recovering an instance where the initial management SSH keys may have been lost, or new users are added to the platform that may need that management access.

 It is worth being extremely clear here: The SOS console ONLY provides logical ACCESS to the Bare Metal instance's host OS, it does NOT provide a user or an authentication vector to the host OS behind the SOS console.
 The operator must have the local login credentials to the box, even with the SOS console.
-Think of the SOS console as your IP-KVM, where you still need a local user to the host OS in order to subsequently login to the Operating Systems environment.
+Think of the SOS console as your IP-KVM, where you still need a local user inside the host OS in order to subsequently login to the Operating Systems environment.

 It should be noted that the feature to update the SSH keys of the SOS console is new to the platform as of Q4 2021.
 Previously it was a static configuration set at deploy time.